bookdude13/proton-runner/README.md

 |CSFML_HOME|full/path/to/proton-runner/libs/CSFML|
 |SFML_HOME|full/path/to/proton-runner/libs/SFML|

+You also may need to add proton-runner/libs/CSFML/bin and proton-runner/libs/SFML/bin to your PATH variable in order to run proton-runner.

 CSFML and SFML licenses are found in their corresponding subdirectories.
 Copies can also be found in licenses/.
 The only changes to the source have been deleting the include/ and doc/ folders for CSFML and the cmake, doc, examples, and include folders for SFML (done for space).
 Credit to Laurent Gomila for both libraries.

 ## SSL